- Language: en

 Most of the workflow is based around the concept of a ticket’s triage stages.
 Each stage describes where in its lifetime a given ticket is at any time.
 Along with a handful of flags, this attribute easily tells us what and who each ticket is waiting on.

 Since a picture is worth a thousand words, let’s start there:

 We’ve got two roles in this diagram:

-- Committers (also called core developers): people with commit access who are responsible for making decisions and integrating the contributions of the community.
+- Mergers: people with commit access who are responsible for making the final decision to merge a patch.

 - Ticket triagers: anyone in the Django community who chooses to become involved in Django’s development process.
 Our Trac installation is intentionally left open to the public, and anyone can triage tickets.
 Django is a community project, and we encourage triage by the community.

 By way of example, here we see the lifecycle of an average ticket: